jonatanSh/shelf/docs/hooks.md

 The hook configuration file is a python file.
 The parser will parse this file and create the hooks accordingly.
 In the hook file you can create the hook attributes by overriding the hook_get_attributes function.
-Then inside the hook (the shellcode you can access this attributes)
+Then inside the hook (the shellcode can access this attributes)

 ```python
 """